-The CACE program is offered in 2 sessions each year, one in the Fall (October – December) and one in the Winter/Spring (February/April).
+The CACE program is offered in 2 sessions each year, one in the Fall (October – December) and one in the Winter/Spring (February – April).
 Students may register and complete all courses in one session or spread out the courses (in order of prerequisite requirements) over a 2-year time frame.
 Courses must be taken in sequential order, as they build on one another.

 Course 1: Climate Change at the Local Scale